 In 2012, Luis Broc joined the electronic drummer and in 2014 he joined Ramón Serratos in the SFX, synthesis and as a DJ of the band in the live performances, both of Mexican origin.
 During 2016 they make a series of tours in South America, reaffirming the taste for the genre in diverse audiences in countries like Chile, Peru and Colombia, in the hand of the project Discolocos, documentary film (of the young filmmaker David Davila) that reflects the world of The followers of the high energy since the 80’s and that remains to date in Mexico and in which Trans x is a protagonist alongside a family that represents the faithful followers and where the power of music and its Generative capacity.
 From the film Discolocos is the original motion soundtrack created by Pascal Languirand of classic themes of the 80 in his tribute to the High Energy and Italo Disco, with the collaboration in the voices of Willie Chambers, Jessica Williams, Claudja Barry, Tobias Bernstrup, Stephan Groth, Cynthia Manley, Eskil Simonsson, Conrad Kaneshiro, Christina Criscione and JD Hall.

 Since 2018, Mario Várguez (live synths) and Aletz Franco (live electronic drums) are the guest musicians, they are band members from Ventormenta a mexican electro indie rock band.
-Actually, Lily Contreras is performing dance and backing vocals.
+During 2019-2020, Lily Contreras was performing dance and backing vocals.